kbr/fritzconnection/README.md

 The latter wrapps the `call_action`-method.
 For a more complete example look at the `fritzhosts.py` souce-code.

+#### Changed with version 0.7.1 - 0.7.3:

+bugfixes, no new features or other changes.

 #### Changed with version 0.7.0: